-3a: Disseminate Registry findings and recommendations to enrollees, the public, WTCHP leadership and policy makers, using formats such as video, social media, and websites
+- 3a: Disseminate Registry findings and recommendations to enrollees, the public, WTCHP leadership and policy makers, using formats such as video, social media, and websites - ► Employed multiple dissemination channels, including the Registry's 9/11 healthinfo website, annual reports, e-newsletters, press an-

-► Employed multiple dissemination channels, including the Registry's 9/11healthinfo website, annual reports, e-newsletters, press announcements, media interviews, and YouTube videos, including 19 research videos, 9 testimonial videos, and a Treatment Referral Program and a Victim's Compensation Fund informational videos. http://www1.nyc.gov/site/911health/enrollees/testimonial-videos.page (Of the 30 videos, two were posted in Year 10.

-- Made 28 presentations at scientific conferences, including at two WTCHP NIOSH PI meetings, a National Academy of Sciences workshop and a presentation at a UN Roundtable Event. - ► Maintain a 9/11healthinfo website that is mobile friendly and has better organized content with the goal to enhance user engagement. (see section 1b above)
+- nouncements, media interviews, and YouTube videos, including 26 research videos (including a Treatment Referral Program video and a Victim's Compensation Fund informational video) and 10 testimonial videos. www1.nyc.gov/site/911health/enrollees/testimonial-videos.page (Of the 36 videos, six were posted in Year 11.) - ► Made 19 presentations at scientific conferences, including at a WTCHP NIOSH PI meeting. - ► Maintain a 9/11healthinfo website that is mobile friendly and has better organized content with the goal to enhance user engagement. (see section 1b above)

-3b: Provide Registry data resources and other resources to enrollees, the general public, external researchers and WTCHP entities
+3b: Provide Registry data resources and other resources to enrollees, the general public, external researchers and WTCHP entities data, has been accessed by about 333 unique users outside of NYC DOHMH in Year 11.
+As of February 2020, there is a new system for tracking EPI Query Analytics and it no longer captures WTCHR analytics.

-- ➤ Our 9/11 website provides access to all four Waves of survey materials including the Data File Users' Manual (DFUM), questionnaires, and public use datasets with codebooks.

-- http://www1.nyc.gov/ site/911health/researchers/healthdata-tools.page.
-The website has had over 1,110 visits in Year 10.

-- ➤ Our interactive 9/11 Health Online

-Data Tool, that permits users to query de-identified Wave 1 survey data,
+- ➤ Our 9/11 website provides access to all four Waves of survey materials including the Data File Users' Manual (DFUM), questionnaires, and public use datasets with codebooks. - www1.nyc.gov/site/911health/ researchers/health-data-tools.page.
+The page had over 3,000 downloads in Year 11. - ➤ Our interactive 9/11 Health Online Data Tool, that permits users to query de-identified Wave 1 survey

-has been accessed by about 730

-unique users outside of NYC DOHMH

-in Year 10.

-► Responded to about 30 data requests from advisors, researchers, media and others in Year 10.
+➤ Responded to about 25 data requests from advisors, researchers, media and others in Year 11.